 What is Stress?

-According to psychologist and professor Richard Lazarus, stress is, “a condition or feeling experienced when a person perceives that demands exceed the personal and social resources the individual is able to mobilize.”
-This indicates that we face stress if we consider that we don’t have the time, resources, or knowledge to deal with a situation.
+According to psychologist and professor Richard Lazarus, stress is, “a condition or feeling experienced when a person feels like demands exceed the personal and social resources they are able to mobilize.”
+We face stress if we consider that we don’t have the time, resources, or knowledge to deal with a situation.
 In a word, we undergo stress when we feel “out of control.”

 What are the signs of stress?